-Sadly, family behaviour has a history of repeating itself on future generations.
-Family behaviour patterns passed through the generations will dictate how we communicate with other family and how we get to live our lives.
+Family behaviour has a history of repeating itself on future generations.
+Those behaviour patterns passed through the generations will dictate how we communicate with other family and how we get to live our lives.

 Those behaviour patterns will determine our opinions, our beliefs and our decisions.
-They will also influence our behaviour.
-Unconsciously we will continue to emulate the same behaviour patterns.
-That’s how it works.
+They will also influence our own behaviour.
+As a result, we will unconsciously fail to change and will continue to emulate the same behaviour patterns.

-Previous generations will always have an influence on future generations, but it’s not something they will be consciously aware of.
-But it’s our job as parents to teach children how to develop valuable learning skills, regardless of what’s been passed down through the generations.
+Therefore, it is our job as parents to teach our children how to develop valuable learning skills for ourselves, instead of relying on what’s been passed down through the generations.